Homemade cat food has been a subject of discussion for quite some time.

 Some of the minerals cats need include calcium, iron, magnesium, sodium, and chloride.

 Don’t get me wrong, the reason for suggesting homemade food for cats is not to bash commercially made food.

-These foods have been a lifesaver since cats have lost their ability to synthesize taurine, retinol (Vitamin A), and arachidonic acid, as noted by this study.
+These foods have been a lifesaver since cats have lost their ability to synthesize taurine, retinol (Vitamin A), and arachidonic acid.